Building and construction developer review

 View the list of organisations

-The Panel has and will continue to be supported by an Industry Reference Group (IRG), which comprises representatives from these organisations.
+The Panel was supported by an Industry Reference Group (IRG), which comprised representatives from these organisations.

 - Australian Institute of Building Surveyors

 - Australian Institute of Architects

 - Queensland Council of Unions

 - Queensland Law Society